Israel, gate to Middle East

 Our tour will continue to the North and cross dramatic mountain ranges continuing to the verdant Galilee.
 Here we will explore the marshes and fishponds of the Hula Valley, looking for a superb array of resident and migratory species from Marbled Teal, Greater Spotted Eagle to Long-billed Pipit and Red-fronted Serin.
 Some extra time exploring nearby mountains will enhance us to observe Syrian Serin.

-Days 2 & 3.
-Two full days to enjoy the superb birding in this tremendous hot-spot.
-Eilat is not only about birds of prey migration, even if in a good day hundreds of Steppe Buzzards, Black Kites and Steppe Eagles may be seen.
-Along the shoreline of the Gulf of Aqaba we will look for White-eyed Gull, Western Reef Egret, Palla’s Gull, Greater Sand Plover and Caspian Gull among many more.
-Migratory birds here also includes an endless list of passerines, and in a good pair of days you can expect to see Olivaceous & Rüppell’s Warblers, Cretzschmar’s & Ortolan Buntings, Masked & Woodchat Shrikes along with Semi-collared & Red-breasted Flycatchers, Spanish Sparrows and, if lucky, Citrine Wagtail and other scarcities.
-This is always highly variable, but there is no better moment to be there!
+Days 2 – 5.
+Four full days to enjoy the superb birding in this tremendous hot-spot.
+Eilat is not only about birds of prey migration but in a good day hundreds of Steppe Buzzards, Great Spotted and Steppe Eagles may be seen looking for the perfect corner to cross to Africa.
+Along the shoreline of the Gulf of Aqaba we will look for White-eyed Gull, Western Reef Egret, Palla’s Gull, Greater Sand Plover, Bridled Tern and Caspian & Armenian Gulls among a long list of of migratory waders, terns and herons.
+Migratory birds here also includes an endless list of passerines, and in a good pair of days you can expect to see the last Olivaceous & Rüppell’s Warblers, Masked & Woodchat Shrikes of the season, along with Spanish Sparrows and, if lucky, Citrine Wagtail and other scarcities.
+This is always highly variable, but Eilat is always a exciting place to be in migration!

 Around Eilat the rocky wadys and desert plains with scattered acacias offer a wide range of specialities.
 Here we will look for the diminute Lichtenstein’s Sandgrouse, Nubian Nightjar and the mysterious Desert Owl.
 Other residents here include Arabian Warbler, Streaked Scrub Warbler, Dead Sea Sparrow, Sand Partridge, Hooded Wheatear, Namaqua Dove along with Trumpeter & Desert Finches to name a few.

-Day 5.
-This day we explore a lane climbing up the nearby hills.
+Days 7 & 8.
+This two days we explore a lane climbing up the nearby hills.
 The rocky mountains, dominated by the Mount Hermon, host resident birds including Sombre Tit, Western Rock Nuthatch, Long-billed Pipit, Rock Bunting, Eurasian Crag Martin and the localised Syrian Serin.
 Here we will also scan for the scarce Eurasian Griffon along while searching for flocks of Chukar.
 Whereas with vegetation we will be in search of Palestine Sunbird, Red-fronted Serin and Eastern Black-eared Wheatear while Little & Alpine Swifts fly around us.

-Day 6.
+Day 9.
 Last morning birding in Hula Valley before our final transfer to Tel Aviv for a early afternoon flight.
 We will have at least 5 hores of birding in the area, and we will be in search of Migratory birds in the ponds, channels and paddy fields of this wonderful espot.
-Here we may enjoy Little Crake, Broad-billed Sandpiper, Collared Flycatcher or, if really lucky, Demoiselle Crane .
+Here we may enjoy Little Crake, Broad-billed Sandpiper, Collared Flycatcher or, if really lucky, the first Demoiselle Cranes of the season.

 Transport to / from Tel Aviv, all drinks out of water, any other item not listed as “INCLUDED”.